 for all large $i$. \end{lem} \begin{proof} Denote by $\Phi:\mathcal{T}(S)\to\mathcal{C}(S)$ the map which assigns to a marked hyperbolic surface in Teichm\"uller space a curve of smallest extremal length\footnote{This curve may not be well-defined, but any two choices have uniformly few intersections due to the collar lemma.
 Hence, any two choices have uniformly small distance in the curve graph.}.
 Pick a basepoint $X_0$ in Teichm\"uller space for which $\gamma$ is a curve of smallest extremal length, and consider the Teichm\"uller geodesic rays $\rho_i$ starting from $X_0$ in the direction of $\mu_i$.
 Since the $\mu_i$ converge to $\alpha$ in $\PML$, the rays $\rho_i$ converge uniformly on compact subsets to the Teichm\"uller geodesic ray $\rho_\infty$ starting in $X_0$ with vertical foliation $\alpha$.

-Theorem~\ref{thm:tm-shadows} implies that there is a constant $K$ so that the images $\Phi\circ\rho_i$ can be reparametrised to be $K$--quasigeodesics $q_i$ beginning in $\gamma$.
+Theorem~\ref{thm:tm-shadows} implies that there is a constant $K$ (depending only on the topological type of the surface) so that the images $\Phi\circ\rho_i$ can be reparametrised to be $K$--quasigeodesics $q_i$ beginning in $\gamma$.
 By Theorem~\ref{thm:klarreich}~iii), the quasigeodesic $q_i$ connects $\gamma$ to the point $\mu_i$ in the Gromov boundary of the curve graph.